Johnny Ford

 Rachael: Yes.

 Johnny: Yes, absolutely.
 I think drag is sexual.
-I think there is power in being able to fit the narrative around sexuality and express like something new and something different.
-So I think you know there is kind of this expectation too that drag has to– you have to be a sexy drag queen, you have to be beautiful.
+I think there’s power in being able to, kind of, fit the narrative around sexuality and express, like, something new and something different.
+So, I think, you know, there is this kind of expectation too that drag has to… you have to be a sexy drag queen, you have to be beautiful.

 Rachael: Right.